HasangerGames/survivreloaded-server/README.md

 Alternatively, I have included a list of URLs under `reference/urls.txt`.
 You could write a simple script to download all of the files in said list, or use an existing tool.

-Whichever method you choose, put the extracted files under `/public` in the repo.
+Whichever method you choose, put the extracted files under `/public` in the repo folder.

 The modification that needs to be made to the client is very simple.
 In the extracted files, go to `js/app.<some hex digits>.js`.
 Replace all occurrences of `wss:` with `ws:`.
 This will allow the client to connect to insecure WebSocket servers.